esha-saha/coupled-system-solutions-with-disjoint-priors/wildfire-system-full-code/README.md

 | $\alpha$    | Natural convection                            | 0.01                    |
 | $q$         | Reaction heat                                 | 1                       |
 | $u_{pc}$    | Phase change threshold                        | 3                       |

+Notes:
+1. One of the the best trained neural network model that has been used to some of the figures in the paper have been given in rd-wildfire-test-L0-RandomWind-lr-0.005-Ns-1000-100dim.

+2. The file VV.npy is too large to upload on github.
+Please use unzip VV-npy.zip for the relevant file.